shaun4477/quick-tab-manager/README.md

 - Move regular tabs around in a window
 - Move pinned tabs around in a window
 - Move multiple highlighted tabs around in a window
+- Move tabs to the start of the list

 ## Development